 - Precious metals like copper can be volatile, so do your research before investing in a copper ETN or ETF.

-A List of Copper ETFs and ETNs
+Copper Producer ETFs and ETNs

-CPER - United States Copper Index ETF
+CPER: United States Copper Index ETF

-No investment asset is risk-free, so make sure you understand the disadvantages, limitations, and reactions of each product to different market conditions before you buy.
+No investment asset is risk-free.
+So make sure you understand the disadvantages, limitations, and reactions of each product to different market conditions before you buy.